-SEDAR is an acronym for System for Electronic Document Analysis and Retrieval (SEDAR), Canada's electronic filing system for disclosures by public companies and investment funds.
+The System for Electronic Document Analysis and Retrieval (SEDAR) is Canada's electronic filing system for disclosures by public companies and investment funds.
 This system allows regulated company and securities information to be consistently collected, shared and filed with the 13 provincial and territorial securities regulatory authorities (the Canadian Securities Administrators, or CSA) in the SEDAR filing system.

 However, not all SEDAR filings are automatically made public.
 Some documents filed only with Canadian exchanges are not publicly available.
 When a prospectus is filed through SEDAR, it’s reviewed by securities regulatory authorities who then make the appropriate documents available via the SEDAR Data Distribution Service.

 Some documents don’t require review and are immediately distributed via the SEDAR Data Distribution Service—particularly continuous disclosure documents such as annual reports, financial statements and news releases.
 No matter whether SEDAR filings are scrutinized by investors or Canadian regulators first, they must be exact, accurate and on time.

 Ensure compliant, seamless and on-time disclosures with Merrill, pioneering adopter and tester of the SEDAR electronic filing system and Canada’s authority on continuous disclosures.
 Through our long-standing partnership with the Canadian Depository for Securities (CDS), Merrill's expert SEDAR filing department stays on top of new regulations for fast, hassle-free disclosures.
 Our team of experts is available 24/7/365 to answer all of your SEDAR filing questions, ensuring absolute security, precision and accuracy.